 Summary of McNuggets

 The nutritional facts show that each nugget contains around 3 grams of fat, 3.5 grams of carbohydrates and about 2.3 grams of protein.
-You can take a look at the very top image and see what the amounts are for a 6 nugget portion as well.
+Now take a look at the very top image and see what the amounts are for a 6 nugget portion.

-Needless to say, the McNugget doesn’t quite fit the bill for me.
-Now, no fast food chicken nugget is going to exactly be healthy, and of course you would be much better eating organic chicken breast for your protein requirements.
+Needless to say, the McNugget doesn’t quite fit the bill.
+Now, no fast food chicken nugget is going to exactly be healthy, and of course you would be much better eating organic chicken breast.

-However, I think that during this little nugget competition we will find one that would work in moderation, as a treat and would also allow you to continue your muscle building efforts.
+However, I think that during this little nugget competition we will find one that would work in moderation and allow you to continue your muscle building efforts.

-To be honest, I didn’t expect these chicken nuggets to amount to much in terms of macro ratios and ingredients used within the product.
-Let’s face it, these food items have to have a long shelf life in order for the restaurant to have time to sell the product to the consumer without it going bad.
+To be honest, I didn’t expect these chicken nuggets to amount to much in terms of Protein and carbohydrate ratios and ingredients used within the product.
+Let’s face it, these food items have to have a long shelf life in order for the restaurant to have time to sell the product without it going bad.

 I am not giving up though!